mandereh/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2-mul.c -> Write a function that multiplies two integers.\n
-3-print_numbers.c -> Write a function that prints the numbers, from 0 to 9, followed by a new line.\n 4-print_most_numbers.c ->  Write a function that prints the numbers, from 0 to 9, followed by a new line.\n
+3-print_numbers.c -> Write a function that prints the numbers, from 0 to 9, followed by a new line.\n 4-print_most_numbers.c ->  Write a function that prints the numbers, from 0 to 9, followed by a new line.\n 5-more_numbers.c -> Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.\n